Statement of Purpose

 Interns' assessment skills are enhanced by reviewing differential diagnoses using case-based criteria/examples and selected readings throughout the training year.
 They are also taught how to administer, score, and interpret the Center's standard screening instruments, Counseling Center Assessment of Psychological Symptoms (CCAPS, University of Michigan), Eating Attitudes Test-26 (EAT-26), Yale-Brown Obsessive Compulsive Scale (Y-BOCS), Beck Depression Inventory (BDI), and Beck Anxiety Inventory (BAI), Prodrome Questionnaire Brief Version (PQ-B), and the Suicide Risk Assessment and Management Plan.

 Interns acquire knowledge and skills through a variety of training initiatives including the Empirically Supported Treatments (ESTs) seminar, as well as in their weekly individual supervision sessions and by participation in case conferences.
 The seminar includes a focus on the use of different assessment measures, development and documentation of treatment plans, selection and implementation of clinical interventions, and the effective management of the termination process.
 Short-term Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT) are emphasized during the ESTs training seminars.
 However, they are only two of the numerous theoretical approaches supported and used by the Center staff.
-Skill development in the provision of long-term therapy is also supported by the inclusion of several long-term treatment cases in each intern's case-load.
-In addition, interns receive training focused on crisis assessment and management during their orientation period.
+Interns receive training focused on crisis assessment and management during their orientation period.
 They are also closely supervised as they serve their twice weekly four hours of emergency coverage.
+In the spring semester, interns may also rotate through the weekly on call system.

 Interns' clinical skills and knowledge are assessed regularly by supervisors and by staff members involved in the EST Seminar and in case conferences.
 Verbal feedback is provided to interns via supervision on a regular basis.
 Formal reviews take place twice a year, resulting in written evaluations that interns and supervisors review together.